johmarchetti/Yeltsin/README.md

 Introduction:

-  Yeltsin is the brain child of a interstellar team.
+  Yeltsin is the brain child of an interstellar team.
 Its inception originated from the distinguished Johnny - the head gizmo of the operation.
 He envisioned a program that would free the world from having to throw trash into its humans' minds through the malicious content of movies - particularly profane language and repulsive visuals.
 Thus, the Yeltsin program was begun.
 Not yet complete but presently functional with the proper operational knowledge (currently held by its top developers), Yeltsin offers the opportunity, with the concurrent use of VLC media player, to view family unfriendly movies as movies that any child, gentleman, or lady would have remorse